Sandra Johnston, Agape / Ajar, 2024. CEREMONY [I], Future Ritual. Photo by Fenia Kotsopoulou.

 Ceremony [I]

-On the midsummer weekend, Future Ritual presents Ceremony [I], a day of durational performances in a pair of dilapadated Victorian houses in South East London.
-Slow actions by artists Marilyn Arsem, Sandra Johnston, Helena Goldwater and Devika Bilimoria will unfold in long form performances evocative of memory, decay, and endurance.
-As the year turns, we invite some long breaths, attuning with these old spaces, and inviting reflection and connection.
+On the midsummer weekend, Future Ritual presented CEREMONY [I], a day of durational performances in a pair of dilapadated Victorian houses in South East London.
+Slow actions by artists Marilyn Arsem, Sandra Johnston, Helena Goldwater and Devika Bilimoria unfolded in long form performances evocative of memory, decay, and endurance.
+As the year turned, we invited long breaths, attuning with these old spaces, and inviting reflection and connection.

-Ceremony [I] is the first event in a year long programme of activites curated by Future Ritual, including performances, exhibitions, workshops and reading groups, exploring time, the transferrance of energy and memory and the potential of performance and contemporary art as modes of ceremony.
+CEREMONY [I] was the first event in a year long programme of activites curated by Future Ritual, including performances, exhibitions, workshops and reading groups, exploring time, the transferrance of energy and memory and the potential of performance and contemporary art as modes of ceremony.

 Marilyn Arsem